ritmillio/ritmillio/README.md

 You can buy me a coffee [here](https://www.buymeacoffee.com/ritmillio)

-I'm currently open for freelance cross-platform React-Native development.
+I'm currently open for freelance cross-platform React-Native development or Swift native iOS, macOS, tvOS, watchOS Development.
 Feel free to reach out if you think we could work together!